Maintenance issue reporting

 Call 999 or 112.

-Under no circumstances should you try to put out a fire on the property yourself.
-In the event of a fire, you should evacuate the property immediately and contact the emergency services.
-When you are able, please reach out to us by phone.
+Never try to put out a fire yourself.
+In the event of a fire, you should evacuate the property immediately and contact emergency services.
+When you can, please contact us by phone.

-Turn off the gas at the meter if you smell gas, suspect a leak, or if your carbon monoxide alarm beeps.
-Also, do not use naked flames or electrical switches if there is a leak or if an alarm is beeping.
-Contact National Grid at 0800 111 999 immediately after leaving the property.
-You can then report this issue to us by email or by telephone.
+The gas should be turned off at the meter if you smell gas, suspect a leak, or if your carbon monoxide alarm beeps.
+If there is a leak or if an alarm is beeping, do not use naked flames or electrical switches.
+National Grid should be contacted immediately after leaving the property by calling 0800 111 999.
+You can then report this issue to us by email or telephone.

 Carbon Monoxide Alarm

-In the event that your carbon monoxide detector goes off, immediately leave your property and call the National Grid on 0800 111 999 to report the alert.
-Do not return to your home until it has been declared safe.
-Examine everyone's health, checking for any flu-like symptoms that may suggest poisoning.
+If your carbon monoxide detector goes off, you should immediately leave your property and contact the National Grid on 0800 111 999.
+Do not return to your home until it is declared safe.
+Check everyone's health for any flu-like symptoms that may indicate poisoning.
 Call 999 if these symptoms are evident.
-Open all your windows and doors to let the fresh air in.
+Open all your windows and doors to let fresh air in.

-Shut off the water supply to the property by finding the stopcock.
-In cases where leaks are near power outlets or lights, shut off the electricity.
-Water coming from above should be reported to the occupants above and the source shut off.
+Find the stopcock on the property and turn off the water supply.
+When leaks are located near power outlets or lights, the electricity should be turned off.
+Water coming from above should be reported to the occupants above and the source should be shut off as soon as possible.
 If they are not home, leave a note for them to contact you.
 Please also notify your concierge/building manager if you have one.
-Until we speak with you or our contractor, try to contain the leak and any residual escape of water as best you can.
-If possible, place a bucket beneath the leak and turn off any appliances that are connected to the water system, such as the washing machine and electric shower.
+It is imperative that you contain the leak and any residual escape of water until we speak with you or our contractor.
+You should place a bucket beneath the leak and turn off any appliances connected to the water system, such as the washing machine and electric shower.

 Interruption to your Water Supply

-In most homes, water enters through the kitchen, so test your kitchen's cold water tap.
-Verify that your stop valves are open and that your pipes are not frozen, and check with your neighbours if the problem is communal.
-In the event you have tried all the above without success, please contact South West Water (or your supplier) on 0344 346 2020.
+Water enters most homes through the kitchen, so check the cold water faucet in your kitchen.
+Verify that your stop valves are open and that your pipes are not frozen, and contact your neighbours if the issue is communal.
+In the event that you have tried all of the above without success, please contact South West Water (or your supplier) on 0344 346 2020.
 If there is no water in your area, you can check their website: https://www.southwestwater.co.uk/frequently-asked-questions/drinking-water-services/why-do-i-have-no-water/.

 Loss of power

 In the event of a total power outage, locate and check your fuse box and trip switches.
-In addition, see if any neighbours or the rest of the building lost power.
-In the event that you are still experiencing problems, we recommend contacting your supplier directly or calling the UK Power Network’s Fault and Emergency Information Centre on 0800 028 0247.
+In addition, check with your neighbours to see if they have lost power as well.
+If you are still experiencing problems, please contact your supplier directly or call the UK Power Network's Fault and Emergency Information Centre on 0800 028 0247.

 No Heating or Hot Water

-The following check list will help you determine whether your boiler is functioning correctly:
+The following check list will help you determine whether your boiler functions correctly:

 - Turn on your room thermostat (at least 21°C).

-- Make sure your property's gas and electricity meters are topped up with £15 each.
+- Ensure that your property's gas and electricity meters are topped up with a minimum of £15 each.

-- In freezing weather, the condense pipe on the outside may freeze.
+- In freezing weather, the condenser pipe on the outside may freeze.
 Please call for assistance.